Updated Oct. 30, 2017: Revised with references from Season 2.

 The Evil Dead (1981)

 Jonathan keeps a poster of this 1981 blood bath on his bedroom wall in Stranger Things.
+In Season 2, Will's possession scenes throw back to the voice-changing growls of zombies in The Evil Dead.
 The original cabin-in-the-woods horror movie, the special effects in The Evil Dead are almost so gory they're funny.
 Almost.

 Breaking Away (1979)